AFCON underway as hosts Cameroon come from behind to beat Burkina Faso | DW | 09.01.2022

 Hosts Cameroon recovered from an early shock in their Africa Cup of Nations opener against Burkina Faso, with late first-half penalties from Vincent Aboubakar eventually seeing them start their campaign with all three points.

-But a physical Burkina Faso side only had themselves to blame when they gave away two penalties for clumsy tackles before half-time, Aboubakar converting both to give Cameroon a lead they never relinquished in an entertaining game.
+But a physical Burkina Faso side only had themselves to blame when they gave away two penalties for clumsy tackles before halftime.
+Aboubakar converted both, to give Cameroon a lead they never relinquished in an entertaining game.

-And so, the home fans celebrated a successful AFCONstart at the Olembe Stadium, which was limited to 80% capacity due to COVID-19 with access restricted to fans with proof of vaccination and a negative PCR test.
+And so, the home fans celebrated a successful AFCONstart at the Olembe Stadium, which was limited to 80% capacity due to COVID-19.
+Access was restricted to fans with proof of vaccination and a negative PCR test.

 Matches not involving Cameroon will be restricted to 60% capacity, but that's better than nothing three years after the tournament was originally supposed to take place.

-Cameroon was initially scheduled to host the event in 2019, but the competition was moved to Egypt due to concerns about preparation and security, with the West African country in the grip of the Anglophone Crisis and also threatened by the Boko Haram insurgency in neighboring Nigeria.
+Cameroon was initially scheduled to host the event in 2019, but the competition was moved to Egypt due to concerns about preparation and security.
+At the time, the West African country was in the grip of the Anglophone separatist crisis and also threatened by the Boko Haram insurgency in neighboring Nigeria.

-Cameroon was awarded the 2021 tournament instead, which was then postponed by one more year due to the coronavirus pandemic.
+In its place Cameroon was awarded the 2021 tournament, which was then postponed by one more year due to the coronavirus pandemic.
 Now, exactly 50 years after Cameroon last hosted AFCON in 1972, the tournament is back in the football-mad country.

 With an increasing number of African players starring in some of Europe's top leagues — including the likes of Liverpool duo Mohamed Salah (Egypt) and Sadio Mane (Senegal), Manchester City's Riyad Mahrez (Algeria) and Bayern Munich's Eric Maxim Choupo-Moting (Cameroon) — tensions have arisen between clubs and countries.